InsideCommunity/TF_project_template/README.md

 # TF_project_template
 Template of project managed with Terraform for resources provisioning

+# Purpose
-Purpose: This template project includes a dedicated CI/CD for Terraform.
+This template project includes a dedicated CI/CD for Terraform.

+# Workflow
 CI Content:
   - Terraform validation syntax for code
   - Terraform format scan